 F that be earned his living by forcing soil to yield through aggression.

-their energy into military field.
+This factor was fully realised by Guru Gobind Siagh.
+He directedtheir energy into military field.
 There the Jats sli one at their best.
 As

-they gave up the role of a Bhai and assumed the title of a Sardar
+soldiers they were as happy as a fish in water.
+In this new professionthey gave up the role of a Bhai and assumed the title of a Sardar

 This dignified status mightily drew them towards Sikh religion.